First Drive: Ford’s refreshed Edge is a compelling, if pricey, premium machine - Yahoo

 Ford’s range-topping Edge SUV brought all-American looks to UK shores back in 2016, and its uptake was reasonably strong.
 To continue its popularity, Ford has refreshed it for 2018, adding an updated design as well as a new engine and gearbox too.
 Though SUVs are ten a penny these days, Ford hopes that the Edge’s aggressive looks, strong equipment levels and roomy interior will ensure it stands out from the crowd.
 However, is it able to?
 We’re in Sweden to find out.

-Make no mistake, this is no ground-up remodeling.
+Make no mistake, this is no ground-up remodelling.
 Very much the facelift, the new Edge isn’t groundbreakingly different to the car it replaces, but this doesn’t mean that Ford has just fitted a new grille to the old Edge and left it at that.
 Yes, the looks have been refreshed, but there’s also a fresh bi-turbo diesel under the bonnet, along with a new gearbox too.

 To keep things current, Ford has also graced the Edge with a range of cutting-edge assistance systems, along with its latest in-car technology.
 Improved refinement has been put high up the list of priorities too, which is why there’s a variety of features now included in the Edge to help keep things as quiet and as comfortable as possible.